sauravk7077/flutter_task_app/README.md

 ## About
 So, you have come to explore some projects.
 You are wondering what this is.
 Don't worry, I'll explain it to you.
 Flutter Task App is a flutter project to handle your day-to-day tasks.
 It is still in development phase so it might not have all the features.

+## Features we might improve on later:
+- Only show tasks with status:pending by default.
+- Add ability to make a task completed.